upfrog/monty-hall/README.md

 This is a toy simulation for playing around with the Monty Hall problem.

-The Monty Hall Probelm is a famous problem in statistics.
+The Monty Hall probelm is a famous problem in statistics.
 The problem is as follows:

 >_You are a contestant on a gameshow.
 In front of you on the stage, there are three doors.
 The gameshow host informs you that behind one door, there is a car.
 The other two doors conceal goats.
 You get to choose a door, and you get to take home whatever prize happens to be behind it._